brittvink/Afstudeerstage/README.md

 python3 -m venv <name of virtual environment>
 source <name of virtual environment>/bin/activate

   The python packager manager (pip) and the requirements file can be used to install all the necessary packages.
-Note that the requirements.txt file includes depedencies with their correct versions.
-Therefore, include the flag --no-dependencies when installing the packages to prevent unnecessary upgrading.

 pip install -r requirements.txt